TURTLES ON THE MOVE (April through to October)

 ASSISTING A TURTLE ACROSS THE ROAD (Graphic)

-(1) Dragging – A method that has been used in the past and should ‘NOT’ be used is offering a snapping turtle a branch, or hockey stick, broom handle, ratchet strap, piece of rope, etc. with the intention being for the snapping turtle to bite down on the item placed in front of their mouth.
+Dragging – A method that has been used in the past and should "not" be used as advised by the Ontario Turtle Conservation Centre (turtle hospital) is offering a snapping turtle a branch, golf club, hockey stick, broom handle, ratchet strap, piece of rope, etc. with the expectation the snapping turtle will clamp down on the item placed in front of their mouth.
 Followed by a person dragging the snapping turtle across the road.
-This method has resulted in unfortunate injuries to turtles over the years due to people accidentally pulling with too much force.
-This is an outdated method that can cause an injury to a turtle and/or snap the turtle’s neck.
-Thankfully we now know better not to use this method.
-Word needs to spread on this one though as some people do this use this method.
+This method has resulted in unfortunate injuries to turtles over the years due to people accidentally pulling with too much force or the turtle causing an injury to itself.
+This method can accidentally cause ligament injury, a fractured or dislocated neck which can be mild to severe spinal cord injury, in any case resulting in severe pain and other serious symptoms that can be fatal to a turtle.
+Thankfully we now know about the risks associated with using this method and why it should not be used.

-(2) Tail – A turtle should ‘NEVER’ be picked up by the tail.
-Their tail is fused to their spine.
-Handling a turtle in this manner has the potential to cause serious injury and/or paralyze the turtle.
+Picking Up By Tail – A turtle should "never" be picked up by the tail because it is fused to their spine.
+Handling a turtle in this manner has the potential to dislocate its spine which can result in paralyzation and a slow, painful death.

 There are many videos available online to view on the subject of assisting turtles across the road, each offering a demonstration and pointers.
 For people new to helping turtles it is very important for you to know that the snapping turtles often used in videos appear passive.
 These are ‘teaching turtles used by conservation organizations with permits for turtles to be used in such ways for educational purposes.
 These turtles are used to being handled a lot by their permit holders and because of this often appear calm and passive in videos.
 In the wild, a snapping turtle you encounter on a road may appear passive at first but once you approach the turtle to assist him/her they will snap, swing around to face you and/or lunge in your direction.
 This behavior can make them appear aggressive.
 The snapping turtle is not looking to attack you.
 The turtle is looking to protect itself.
 It is worth noting that when we approach a turtle in the wild for any reason, even if well intended such as to assist the turtle across a road, we know we are there to help the turtle, they do not know this and perceive us as a large menacing predator.
 As such they understandably revert to ‘self preservation’ mode.